How The Outbreak of Mumps in the NHL is Similar to How Pests Spread

 A lot of the time people don’t think they have any pest issues until it’s too late.
 The mumps outbreak in the NHL has been spreading in a similar manner.
 According to CBC News:

-“Mumps can be in a person’s body for up to two weeks before they feel anything, so the virus can be passed to another individual before any symptoms occur.
+“Mumps can be in a person’s body for up to two weeks before they feel anything.
+The virus can be passed to another individual before any symptoms occur.
 Players sharing water bottles, for example, wouldn’t know they are spreading the virus.
 “That’s probably how it’s moving around between teams and within the teams,” said Dr. Peter Lin, CBC’s medical columnist.”

 Pests for the most part are an out-of-sight, out-of-mind thing for people.
-If pests get into your home, they can make a huge impact when they are left unchecked, and if you aren’t taking any prevention steps, that’s usually what happens.
+If pests get into your home, they can make a huge impact when they are left unchecked.
+If you aren’t taking any prevention steps, that’s usually what happens.

 The mumps spread fastest when it gets introduced to tight quarters in places like locker rooms, dorm rooms, schools etc. It’s similar to how when pests get into your home they can breed unchecked with ample access to food, shelter, and water.